 Project examples: Roll top desks, Dining Room furniture, Entertainment centers, Paddles, Powder surfer.
-Topics in this course include:

 - safety of machines and hand tools - literacy in measuring systems and accuracy in reading of project plans - ecological responsibility and understanding - development of woodworking techniques and skills to a higher level - project design and development of problem solving skills through the building of projects - development of finishing skills - Students will be charged for all additional materials used in projects.